cnuernber/ham-fisted/README.md

 ## New Primitive Operations

+There are many new primitive operations than listed below - please take a moment to scan the api docs.
+Some standouts are:

 #### Map Union, Difference, Intersection

 Aside from simply a reimplementation of hashmaps and persistent vectors this library